Coke's Fuze and Gold Peak brands top $1 billion in sales

-NEW YORK (Reuters) - Three years ago, Coca-Cola Co (KO.N) ended a joint venture with Nestle SA NESN.VX to sell iced tea in the United States and focused on the ready-to-drink teas it was developing in-house.
+NEW YORK, Feb 5 (Reuters) - Three years ago, Coca-Cola Co ended a joint venture with Nestle SA to sell iced tea in the United States and focused on the ready-to-drink teas it was developing in-house.

 The decision is paying off when it comes to sales of two of the soda giant’s tea brands, Fuze and Gold Peak.
 The company says they both now produce annual revenues of at least $1 billion.